-How are staff trained so that they are best able to support children with SEND?
+6. How are staff trained so that they are best able to support children with SEND?

 All teaching staff, and most teaching assistants, have had some training over the last few years in autism, ADHD, dyslexia, attachment disorder, working memory issues, speech language and communication needs and obsessive compulsive disorder.
-This is delivered as a rolling programme through a series of INSET days delivered by the school SENDCo or visiting outside speakers.
-All staff in the school have regular safeguarding training and most have undertaken the Team Teach training, which is regularly updated.
+This is delivered as a rolling programme through a series INSET days delivered by the school SENDCo or visiting outside speakers.
+All staff in the school have regular safeguarding training and we have all undertaken the Team Teach training, which is also regularly updated.